 • Environmentally-friendly (ARM processors being incredibly power-efficient);

-• Savings will eventually be passed down consumers.
+• Savings will eventually be passed down to consumers.

-And from a corporate social responsibility perspective, companies that want to go further with their concerns over their carbon footprint and the environmental aspects of their corporate responsibility policies, having power-efficient server hardware is a critical component of being an environmentally-responsible business, especially as a dedicated web hosting provider, because it is safe to suffice that as a web hosting provider, their dedicated servers are the most taxing to the environment.
+From a corporate social responsibility perspective, for companies that want to go further with their concerns over their carbon footprint and the environmental aspects of their corporate responsibility policies, having power-efficient server hardware is a critical component of being an environmentally responsible business, especially as a dedicated web hosting provider, because it is safe to suffice that as a web hosting provider, their dedicated servers are the most taxing to the environment.